Sohaib-Snouber/master_project_ws/README.md

 4. **master_project_msgs**: This package contains the necessary message definitions used across the project.
 These messages help define tasks, stages, waypoints, and joint states within the project.
 For more details, see [here](https://github.com/Sohaib-Snouber/master_project_ws/tree/main/src/master_project_msgs).

+5. **action_interfaces**: This package defines the action interfaces used for processing tasks within the project.
+It includes the `ProcessTask` action, which specifies the goal, feedback, and result messages for processing tasks.
+For more details, see [here](https://github.com/Sohaib-Snouber/master_project_ws/tree/main/src/action_interfaces).

 ## Running the Project
 Instructions for running the project will go here.